This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Home Made Greenhouses

-There are many places in which you can buy a greenhouse.
-The prices can go from a few hundred dollars to thousands.
-If you can afford to pay those prices, then maybe consider building your greenhouse, as I did in the video below.
+You can buy a greenhouse in many places, and the prices can go from a few hundred dollars to thousands.
+If you can afford those prices, maybe consider building your greenhouse, as I did in the video below.

 This has been with me for the past eight years and has stood the test of time and 100 MPH winds.
 Watch the rebuild below when I moved it to a new location.